N0I0C0K/vscode-git-line/README.md

 ## Features

 - Copy the remote link of the current line or selection
+- Copy the remote link of the current file
 - Support for both GitHub and GitLab repositories
 - Set a default remote for repositories with multiple remotes
 - Quick access through context menu in the editor